-A stampede of religious pilgrims in a pedestrian tunnel in Mecca leaves more than 1,400 people dead on this day in 1990.
-This was the most deadly of a series of incidents over 20 years affecting Muslims making the trip to Mecca.
+A stampede of religious pilgrims in a pedestrian tunnel in Mecca leaves more than 1,400 people dead on July 3, 1990.
+This was at the time the most deadly of a series of incidents over 20 years affecting Muslims making the trip to Mecca.

 To the followers of Islam, traveling to Mecca in Saudi Arabia is known as performing the Hajj.
 The pilgrimage is one of the five pillars of the religion and must be done at least once in a follower’s lifetime, if personal circumstances permit.
 More than 2 million people make the journey every year.
 Typically, pilgrims celebrate the feast of Al-Adha and visit the area’s many holy sites during their stay.